VISIT US:

 Belong here

 We invite children of all ages to participate with us throughout the worship service, believing this to be the best way to nurture their sense of belonging and lifelong commitment to Jesus.
-Nursery care is available for children 2 and under and there is a special teaching time during the sermon for children 3 years old to 6th grade.
+Nursery care is available for children 2 and under and there is a special teaching time during the sermon for children 3 years old to 2nd grade.
+All of our employees and volunteers are trained and rigorously screened because we believe that God calls us to provide for the safety and security of all his children.
+Ask us more about our best practices.
+View our complete Safeguarding Policy HERE.
+Contact our Children’s Ministry HERE.

 The Lord’s